3M Combat Arms Earplugs

 What Are Combat Arms Earplugs?

 Combat Arms Earplugs are earplugs designed specifically for use by military personnel.
-They’re made with two modes: Open/Weapons Fire mode and Closed/Constant Protection mode.
+They’re made with two mods: Open/Weapons Fire mode and Closed/Constant Protection mode.
 Open mode protects against the higher-pitched noises such as those made by firing weapons while allowing wearers to still hear lower levels of noise.
 Closed mode provides constant protection against constant low-level noise such as that from vehicles and airplanes.

 The Combat Arms Earplugs are designed to protect wearers up to a decibel level of 190 dBp and have a NRR (Noise Reduction Rating) of 28 dB in Closed mode.
 The earplugs are meant to be sufficient to protect against the sounds made by most military weapons, including shoulder-fired rockets.
 Wearers can switch between modes using an in-ear mechanism as needed.